eriknakamura/lexicsquares/README.md

 - The list is all lower case
 - Theoretically the list does not matter.
 Any list of unique character sequences can be condensed into a lexic square.
 - I'm working on putting together some longer lists.
-- The Java application lexicSquareListEditing has some list editing features that DO NOT ALL WORK, the only feature on it I trust is the word and letter count future (option 4 in the menu).
+- The Java application lexicSquareListEditing has some list editing features that DO NOT ALL WORK, the only feature on it I trust is the word and letter count features (option 4 in the menu).
 - See the files for the lists.

 Scoring: